push-chain/push-chain-remix-workshop/PushChain/4-contract-helpers-js/README.md

-# Contract Helpers: UEAFactory Lookups
+# JavaScript UEAFactory Helper Scripts

 Overview of the two helper scripts that interact with the on-chain `UEAFactory` on Push Chain testnet.